 Can Chickens Eat Blueberries?

 Yes, chickens can eat blueberries and they love them.
 Blueberries are considered a superfood for humans and can also be considered the same for chickens; in moderation, of course.

 Are blueberries safe for chickens?

 Blueberries are very safe for your chickens.
 While, they do contain a decent amount of sugar, if you follow the 90/10 rule, your chickens should suffer no ill effects.
 The 90/10 rule simply says that the primary, or 90%, dietary source for your chickens should be a quality chicken feed and whatever they can free range.
 The other 10% can be various other treats.

 Just like when chickens eat pears or when chickens eat nectarines or any other high sugar treats, when you feed them blueberries, make sure that each chicken is only getting a couple with each feeding.
 Anywhere from 1 to 3 should be well within the safe zone and will not likely result in any health issues, like obesity, sugar addiction, or hypoglycemia.

 Generally, treats and snacks should not be an everyday occurrence.
 We like to use our treats as a special event and stick to 3 or 4 times a week.
-You can also switch it up and give them blueberries one day, peanuts on another, and papaya or mango on the other days.
+You can also switch it up and give them blueberries one day, feed your chickens peanuts on another, and feed chickens papaya or feed chickens mango on the other days.

 What are the nutritional benefits of blueberries for chickens?